3JTek/General-Assembly-Notes/module-02/node.md

 Notice that when we import a module that we wrote, we must use the relative file path: `require('./car)`.
 However when we import a 3rd-party module, we simply use the name of the module: `require('morgan')`.

 npm is a great tool, but it has recently been superseded by Yarn.
-Yarn uses npm but is quicker and more robust.
-We use it in the same way as npm by the syntax is slightly different:
+Yarn uses npm under the hood, but is quicker and more robust.
+We use it in the same way as npm but the syntax is slightly different:

 | **npm syntax** | **Yarn syntax** | **Behaviour** |
 |------------------|-------------------|---------------|